 Privileged Analysis

-Privileged Analysis is an optional feature in Tenable Identity Exposure that requires more privileges — contrary to its other features — to collect otherwise protected data and provide more security analysis.
+Privileged Analysis is an optional feature in Tenable Identity Exposure that requires more privileges — contrary to its other features — to fetch otherwise protected data and provide more security analysis.

 Note: The Privileged Analysis feature requires elevated privileges.
 See Access for Privileged Analysis.

-When enabled, Privileged Analysis collects the following additional data:
+When enabled, Privileged Analysis fetches the following additional data:

-• Password hashesTenable Identity Exposure collects LM and NT hashes for password analysis.
-Tenable Identity Exposure collects LM hashes only to warn about their presence as they use an old and weak algorithm but does not store them.
+• Password hashesTenable Identity Exposure fetches LM and NT hashes for password analysis.
+Tenable Identity Exposure fetches LM hashes only to warn about their presence as they use an old and weak algorithm but does not store them.
 The hashes collection scope includes:

 • All enabled user accounts